 What is data protection?

 Data protection is the process put in place to safeguard private or important details from corruption or loss.
-The process that’s put in place is a series of laws and policies that make it illegal to share certain information about people without their knowledge or their permission.
+The process that is put in place is a series of laws and policies that make it illegal to share certain information about people without their knowledge or their permission.

 The significance of data protection grows in line with the volume of data that needs to be protected.
 For example, large organisations with thousands of employees will have a high demand for robust protective measures.
-Therefore, as well as ensuring there is a comprehensive protective procedure in place that is designed to deflect any breaches, there also needs to be the measures in place to handle the fallout should a breach occur.
+Therefore, as well as ensuring that there is a comprehensive protective procedure in place that is designed to deflect any breaches, there must also be a policy for handling the fallout should a breach occur.

 What is a data protection breach?

-It’s worth gaining an understanding of what a breach looks like before you begin the claims process as having a clear idea of what this is can put you in a good position.
-To help, here’s a look at the essentials.
+It is worth gaining an understanding of what a breach looks like before you begin the claims process as having a clear idea of what this is can put you in a better position for success.
+To help, here is a look at the essentials.

-A data protection breach can occur for a number of reasons.
+A data protection breach can occur for a variety of reasons.
 These can include: